seanh/python-multiversion-dependency-management-demo/README.md

   and also runs the coverage report (which reports the combined coverage of the unit tests across all versions of Python).

-  Unlike in our other projects, `make sure` runs everything in parallel which is much faster.
+  `make sure` uses tox to run everything in parallel which is much faster.
-  Unfortunately it's not possible to do this in exactly the same way for all our projects: for our applications that have shared resources (database, search index) you won't be able to run the tests in different versions of Python in parallel because they'll be trying to use the same DB at the same time.
+  This does require your different tox environments to be capable of running in parallel with each other.
+For example if your tests use a test database then it might not be possible to run multiple instances of the tests (for different versions of Python) at the same time if they're all going to be using the same test DB.

   This could perhaps be handled by using tox's [`depends` setting](https://tox.wiki/en/latest/config.html#conf-depends).
   Something like this should prevent tox from running more than one instance of